Deniskakaka/VanGoux/README.md

-# vangoux this is my second scss-made layout
+# foundation
-it has two versions mobile up to 1024px and the full version from 1025px
+this is my second scss-made layout it has two versions mobile up to 1024px and the full version from 1025px

 # used technologies: